Make-School-Courses/ARCHIVE-MOB-5-Advanced-Mobile-App-Development/05-Distributing-Information/Readme.md

 To use KVO with swift you need to implement these steps:
 1. The Object you are going to observe needs to inherit from NSObject
 2. Add the dynamic keyword to the observed property
-3. The object observing property changes needs add itself to the list observers
+3. The object observing property changes needs to add itself to the list observers
 4. Override the observeValue(for:of:change:context:) method
 5. Remove the observer in deinit()